Detailed Glover's Reef Adventure Itinerary

 Thirty six miles offshore of the Belize mainland lie a group of tropical islands cradled within a turquoise lagoon and surrounded by a living coral reef

-Spend four nights at our Southwest Caye Basecamp on Glover’s Reef Atoll, a protected marine park and designated world heritage site, located thirty-six miles offshore of mainland Belize.
+Spend five days at our Southwest Caye Basecamp on Glover’s Reef Atoll, a protected marine park and designated world heritage site, located thirty-six miles offshore of mainland Belize.
 Paddle, snorkel, SUP and explore its turquoise lagoon and thriving coral reefs with some of the most experienced guides in the country.
 You will sleep in comfortable, ocean view safari style tent cabanas and dine on fresh fish and local cuisine.
 Enjoy a flexible daily schedule on the reef, with activity choices geared to all abilities.
 This trip is ideal for those wanting to experience this remote, national treasure having activities planned each day, but with the option to stay back and relax in the hammock with a cold drink.

 Day 1 to 4:

 The trip starts at our Dangriga office on Day 1 at 9 am.
 Here you will check in with our Island Expeditions’ team and meet your fellow travelers before heading out to the reef.
 Due to the early morning check in time (this is when we load luggage and gear into the boat), we suggest that you arrive in Dangriga the night prior, or coordinate with our office to make sure you don't miss the boat!
 We can assist with domestic flights from Belize International Airport or other parts of Belize, as well as accommodation suggestions for the night prior to your trip.